kids encyclopedia robot

 In 2010, Rinehart took a 10 per cent stake in Ten Network Holdings; James Packer had acquired an 18 per cent stake in the same company shortly before.
 Since then she also acquired a substantial stake in Fairfax Media.
 Rinehart was a major player in the media and no longer limits her interests to the mining business.
 In February 2012 she increased her stake in Fairfax to over 12 per cent, and became the largest shareholder of the company.
 Fairfax journalists were reportedly fearful that she wanted to turn them into a "mouthpiece for the mining industry".
 In June 2012, she increased her stake further to 18.67 per cent, and was believed to be seeking three board seats and involvement in editorial decisions in Fairfax's newspaper division.
 Negotiations between Fairfax and Hancock Prospecting broke down in late June because of disagreements over Fairfax's editorial independence policy and other issues relating to board governance; chairman Roger Corbett subsequently announced that Rinehart would not be offered any seats on the board.
 After failing to get board representation she sold her shareholding in 2015.

 In 2015, Rinehart was listed as the 37th-most-powerful woman in the world by Forbes; a decline from her 2014 and 2013 rankings as the 27th- and the 16th-most-powerful woman, respectively.
+In 2023, she ranked 48th in Forbes list of "World's 100 most powerful women".

 Later the same year, Rinehart acquired Fossil Downs Station after it was placed on the market for the first time in 133 years.
-The 4,000-square-kilometre (1,544 sq mi) property was stocked with 15,000 head of cattle and the sale price was not disclosed, but it was estimated to be between A$25 to 30 million.
+The 4,000 km2 (1,544 sq mi) property was stocked with 15,000 head of cattle and the sale price was not disclosed, but it was estimated to be between A$25 to 30 million.
 Rinehart had acquired a 50% stake in Liveringa and Nerrima Stations in 2014 for A$40 million.

 In October 2015, Rinehart planned to open the huge Roy Hill mine just eight months after she secured A$7.9 billion in funding.
 Initial shipments of iron ore were sent to China.
 In October 2016, it was announced that Hancock Prospecting had struck a deal to invest in AIM-listed UK-based mining company Sirius Minerals to help bring to fruition their North Yorkshire Polyhalite Project.